Skin name: Balang

-Recurring images in Minygululu’s paintings are of itchy catillpilers and the two-headed snake (Mitukul or Mayku).
-This two-headed snake is one of the snakes that spoke to Wititj (the Olive Python) and was involved in the Conference of Snakes in the Wagilag Sisters Story.
+Recurring images in Minygululu’s paintings are of itchy caterpillars and the two-headed snake (Mitukul or Mayku).
+This two-headed snake is one of the snakes that spoke to Wititj (the Olive Python) and was involved in the Conference of Snakes in the Wagilag Sisters’ Story.
 This two-headed snake is also represented in Minygululu’s paintings as Mayku the sacred tree at Mirrngatja.

-Minygululu contributed [insert] Dupan (Hollow Logs) for the 1988 Aboriginal Memorial, an installation of 200 Dupun commemorating the deaths of indigenous people since white occupation.
-The installation was exhibited at the Biennial of Sydney- beneath the Southern Cross, before moving to the National Gallery of Australia as a permanent display.
+Minygululu contributed Dupan (Hollow Logs) for the 1988 Aboriginal Memorial, an installation of 200 Dupan commemorating the deaths of indigenous people since white occupation.
+The installation was exhibited at the Biennial of Sydney- Beneath the Southern Cross, before moving to the National Gallery of Australia as a permanent display.

 His ceremony is badurru (hollow log), similar to that of the Liyagalawumirr clan.
 The presence of two goannas entering and leaving the hollow log in some paintings signifies the men’s ceremony Djungguwan, which refers to the origins of some of the clans in central Arnhem Land.
 The goannas are the ancestral beings.